MaxHillebrand/PraxeologyOfPrivacy/Ends.md

 # Ends

-The general goal of humans is to alleviate uneasiness, to apply the solutions to their problems.
-Action is the deployment of scarce means to the attainment of the highest valued end.
-This requires the creative spark to imagining a future where the problem is in fact solved.
-Only individuals can have ends, there are no ends of groups or collectives.
-Individuals must have a possible mode of behavior to enable them to attain the ends.
-An end that is unachievable for the individual is not relevant for his mode of action.
-He must have an idea of how to achieve his end.
+Ends are the ultimate goals and purposes of human action.
+They are subjective and determined by each individual, and are not inherent in nature or in any kind of collective entity.
+Ends are rooted in the individual's values, beliefs, and desires, and are therefore unique to each person.
+Human action is always taken with an end in mind, and it is only through the attainment of the end that the actor's uneasiness is alleviated.
+Ends are the ultimate determinant of what an individual deems valuable and worth pursuing, and the pursuit of these ends is what drives human action and creativity.
+Each individual must have a possible mode of behavior to achieve their ends.
+If an end is unachievable for the individual, it is not relevant to their actions.
+Therefore, individuals must have a clear idea of how to achieve their ends in order to act on them.

 ---
 [[Means]]